 Rural Energy for America Program

 Keep in mind that this program makes available guaranteed loan financing and grant funding to agricultural producers and rural small businesses for renewable energy systems or to make energy efficiency improvements.
-Meat processors can as well apply for new energy-efficient equipment and new system loans for agricultural production and processing.
-Applications are being considered each quarter of the year.

 Requirements